Eritrea with Timkat (Round 11)

 The easiest is to fly from Addis Ababa with Ethiopian Airlines, since there are daily flights, plus they are much cheaper if you book the round trip with them.

-Alternatively, on February 11th, you can also find flights from Cairo (Egypt Air), Dubai (Emirates) and Istanbul (Turkish Airlines).
+Alternatively, you can also find flights from Cairo (Egypt Air), Dubai (Emirates) and Istanbul (Turkish Airlines).

 How does payment work?